 • Reduce the nasal sound that can happen when your face muscles get too relaxed.

-• Improve your speech patterns or rhythms and the way you pronounce words.
+• Improve your speech patterns and the way you pronounce words.

-• Learn other ways to speak, such as alphabet cards, a cell phone, or tapes.
+• Learn other ways to communicate, such as with a phone or alphabet cards.

 Cognitive retraining